ObsMod/pylawr/docs/source/user/noise.rst

 noise level.
 If this condition is not fulfilled, the noise level from the last time step is kept.
 The estimated noise level is used as the initial guess for the noise estimation in the next time step.
-To reduce influence of radar artefacts on the algorithm, the average of the recent 10 estimates is used to correct the reflectivity.
+To reduce influence of radar artefacts on the algorithm, the average of the recent 10 estimates are used to correct the reflectivity.
 Note the beam expansion before and after noise removal (:ref:`Beam Expansion`).
-For additional information please see :cite:`lengfeld2014`.
+For additional information, refer to :cite:`lengfeld2014`.

 Two tags come with the class